shwetank04/System-Design/README.md

 Real Life example

 In an organization, It have general managers and under general managers, there can be managers and under managers there can be developers.
 Now you can set a tree structure and ask each node to perform common operation like getSalary().
-Composite design pattern treats each node in two ways: 1)
 ![image](https://github.com/shwetank04/System-Design/assets/56911869/e8efa5b6-e0b6-4955-9443-0ac8d960ef28)